fr1t2/minimal-mistakes/_admin/admin.md

 Each stream uses a seprate port to communicate with the video signal stream.
 Use the configuration details from below to connect the camera system to the server to stream.

-{% include gallery caption="Images shown here are the last captured image from the previous stream." %}
+{% include iframe caption="Images shown here are the last captured image from the previous stream." %}

 ---